Create Shortcodes in WordPress (Basic Example)

 How to Create a Custom Shortcode in WordPress (Basic Example)

 Custom shortcodes are created by adding a piece of code and utilizing the add_shortcode function of WordPress.
-This code block is usually added in functions.php of active theme.
+This code block is usually added in functions.php of the active theme.
 We are going to demonstrate how to create a custom WordPress shortcode without using any plugin.
-The WordPress function to add shortcode is as bellow:
+The WordPress function to add shortcode is as below:

 - $pairs (array | required): The complete list of attributes with default values.

-- $attributes (array | required): The attributes user has to define for shortcode.
+- $attributes (array | required): The attributes the user has to define for the shortcode.

-- $shortcode (string | optional): The name of shortcode for which attributes are defined.
+- $shortcode (string | optional): The name of the shortcode for which attributes are defined.

 Steps involved to create a custom shortcode in WordPress are: